 The Code Administration Department handles building, zoning and fire safety complaints.
-The department also conducts fire prevention inspections of non-residential properties, provides fire safety training as requested and conducts life safety inspections of rental properties within the Township in an effort to keep the residents and those that visit the township safe as they live, work, and play in West Whiteland Township.
+The department also conducts fire prevention inspections of non-residential properties, provides fire safety training as requested and conducts life safety inspections of rental properties within the Township.
+These services are performed in accordance with the department's goal to keep the residents and those who visit the Township safe as they live, work, and play in West Whiteland Township.

 Fire Safety Tips